initc3/ic3-website/content/events/winter-retreat-2016.md

 - IC3 Staff and Members Only

 The agenda is posted below.
 Check back later for potential updates.
-Apply for registration [here](https://docs.google.com/forms/d/e/1FAIpQLSexQulQPLmGbdIvzm2K-bYRyqJSPI1HkxgeZuJLRSkE15SH3w/viewform).

 # Schedule